Mastersam07/mastersam07/README.md

 - Developed a Flutter plugin that has been downloaded and used by over [Number] developers worldwide. -->

 ## 📚 Articles and Talks

-I'm passionate about sharing my knowledge and experience with the Flutter community.
-Here are some of my recent articles and talks:

-- Securing your flutter project: The right way to set environment variables as compile-time variables - [Medium](https://medium.com/itnext/secure-your-flutter-project-the-right-way-to-set-environment-variables-with-compile-time-variables-67c3163ff9f4), April 9 2023
-- Dressing Your Flutter Widgets with Theme Extension - [Flutter forward extended Enugu](https://youtu.be/PcC_rygZ4ME), April 8 2023
-- Supercharging Navigation 1.0 in Flutter Apps - Devfest Lagos, Nov 26 2022
-- Flutter Tooling: Performance Profiling - Devfest Abuja, Oct 22 2022

 I enjoy discussing Flutter and sharing insights with others.
 If you're looking for a speaker or panellist for your event, please contact me!